skip to main content

 Centrelink has Financial Information Service officers and social workers who can provide support in financially difficult times.
 You can call 13 63 57 for financial information and 13 28 50 to speak to a social worker.
 These services are free.

-Social workers can help you if you are experiencing financial difficulty, are in need of emotional support or are unsure how to access the right assistance.
+Social workers can help you if you are experiencing financial difficulty, need emotional support or are unsure how to access the right assistance.

 Social workers provide: